Carmet, California

-Carmet is a census-designated place (CDP) in Sonoma County, California.
+Carmet is a census-designated place (CDP) in Sonoma County, California, United States.
 Carmet sits at an elevation of 180 ft.
 The 2020 United States census reported Carmet's population was 55.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.3 square miles (0.7 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 0.3 square mile (0.7 km^{2}), all land.

 Demographics

+Carmet first appeared as a census designated place in the 2010 U.S. census.